nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Uptaking:** Pertaining to or involving the act of uptake, particularly in a cellular context.

-### Expanded Definition and Usage\nCellular uptake mechanisms are vital for maintaining cellular health and function.
+### Expanded Definition and Usage:
+Cellular uptake mechanisms are vital for maintaining cellular health and function.
 They enable cells to take in essential substances such as glucose, amino acids, and ions, as well as to absorb signaling molecules and therapeutic agents.
 Understanding these mechanisms is crucial in fields ranging from nutrition and endocrinology to drug design and delivery.
 By targeting these pathways, scientists can enhance the efficiency and specificity of therapeutic interventions, making them more effective in treating various diseases.